Emergency Food Safety

 - Placing dry or block ice in the freezer or refrigerator can help keep foods cold for a longer period.

-- Keep appliance thermometers in the refrigerator and freezer to help determine if food is being kept at the correct temperature.
-Certified food thermometers can be used to check the temperature of individual food items to make sure they haven’t exceeded 40º F.
+- Keep food thermometers in the refrigerator and freezer to help determine if food is being kept at the correct temperature.
+Certified food thermometers can be used to check the temperature of individual food items to make sure they haven’t exceeded 40º F (4° C).

-- Food can usually be refrozen if it still contains ice crystals or if the internal temperature is 40º F or below.
+- Food can usually be refrozen if it still contains ice crystals or if the internal temperature is 40º F (4° C) or below.

 - Discard any items in the freezer or refrigerator that have come into contact with raw meat juices.

-- Partial thawing and refreezing may reduce the quality of some food, but the food will remain safe to eat provided the food’s internal temperature hasn’t exceeded 40º F for more than two hours.
+- Partial thawing and refreezing may reduce the quality of some food, but the food will remain safe to eat provided the food’s internal temperature hasn’t exceeded 40º F (4° C).

 Tips for Storing Food Safely in an Emergency